There’s no question that this area is rich in history. Hudson Valley historic sites are one of the most visited attractions in the area.

 Located in Hyde Park, Springwood Estate was the birthplace, lifelong home and burial place of Franklin D Roosevelt, our 32nd President of the United States.
 He visited the home often and was inspired by the scenery.

-Typically open for tours, Springwood, the museum and presidential library are currently closed due to the COVID-19 Pandemic.
+Typically open for tours, Springwood, the museum and presidential library are currently open.
 The expansive grounds are open to the public.

 Website: www.nps.gov/hofr